karldyson/draft-dyson-primary-zonefile-initialisation/draft-dyson-primary-zonefile-initialisation.md

 An ns property record that contains an in-bailiwick name, but does not contain at least one address parameter constitutes a broken catalog zone.

+Only records within the member zone are within the scope of this document; if the primary server is also coincidentally the primary server for a member zone's parent, regardless of whether the parent zone is also a member zone, it is the responsibility of the parent zone's administrator to ensure the delegation and any required glue resource records are present in the parent zone.

 ### Example

 ~~~~